dev-otta/dhis2-who-growth-chart/docs/using-capture-growth-charts.md

 #### Tracked entity attribute
 Tracked entity attribues needed for the Growth chart plugin is `Date of birth` and `Gender`.

-**Tip**
-`First Name` and `Last Name` are also utilized in additional functionality, but not necessary for using the growth chart itself.
+> **Tip:** `First Name` and `Last Name` are also utilized in additional functionality, but not necessary for using the growth chart itself.

 #### Tracked entity type
 Navigate to the tracked entity type for **Person**.
 This type needs to be assigned the same attributes as those created in the [Tracked Entity Attributes](#tracked-entity-attributes) step.
 Make sure `Display in list` for the attributes is active, like the image below.
 ![Tracked entity type](resources/images/tracked_entity_type_attributes.png)

 #### Program
-Select you preffered program for storing the growth variables and displaying the Growth Chart.
+Select your preffered program for storing the growth variables and displaying the Growth Chart.
 ##### Attributes
 The program should have the following attributes:
 - `First name`